dangerpeanut/StarShed/README.md

 - Trim Empty Folders
 	Removes any empty folders within your mod's folder.

+### Asset List

+Here you can select any asset from the selected mod you have open.
+Only text assets will be selectable.
+Non-text assets will tell you no.

+### Asset Editing

+In this window you can find the text for your selected asset in the top box.
+If you validate the JSON, any errors will appear in the second box.

+You have three options to choose from in the final area:

+- Validate JSON
+  Check the asset content to make sure it is valid JSON code.

+- Write Asset
+  When you are happy with your asset, you can save it to disk.

+- Revert Asset Changes
+  If you have made a mistake, you can reload the asset from disk.

 ## Troubleshooting

 There will be bugs.
 All programs have bugs.
 There are three different things that can go wrong.